Mhlov/mhl-ruler/README.md

 # MHL-Ruler
-This Script-Fu create a proportionally divided ruler from the selection.
+This Script-Fu creates a proportionally divided ruler from the selection.

 ![screenshot-01](screen-01.png)
 ![screenshot-02](screen-02.png)